BlayTheNinth/JavaTMI/README.md

 # JavaTMI
 Java Library for the Twitch Messaging Interface based on https://github.com/blay09/JavaIRC

-This library is still a work-in-progress and is not recommended for use in production environments yet.
-Until the first public release, the API may change at any time.

 **Features**
 * Simple, straight-forward API
 * Event calls for various Twitch events, such as subscriptions or hosts